kintohub/kintohub-docs/docs/features/deploying/environment-variables.md

 ### Points to remember about Environment Variables

 - The owner of a KintoBlock can add, edit or delete Environment variables and values.
-- Public users with access to a KintoBlock can edit the environment values via **Configure Dependencies** button in Deployment Manage page.
+- Public users with access to a KintoBlock can edit the environment values via **Configure Dependencies** button in Project Manage page.